EDIpack/EDIpackManuscript/Reply_RefereeB.md

-We thank the refereee for their time and work in reviewing our manuscript.
-Here below we address point by point all the issues raised in their reports.
+We thank the referee for their time and work in reviewing our manuscript.
+In the following, we address point by point all the issues raised in their reports.

 > *This paper presents the current status in an exact diagonalisation impurity solver EDIpack.
 It provides a detailed exposition of the multiple interfaces as well as a number of tutorial-style examples that provide details that will be appreciated to new users of the package.
 I believe that providing robust and well-tested computer codes, as well as high quality documentation, are a big service to the community.
 I wholeheartedly recommend this work for publication.*

 We sincerely thank the referee for their positive and encouraging comments.
 We are very pleased to hear that the exposition, interfaces, and tutorial examples were found to be helpful and of value to new users.
-We are grateful for your recommendation for publication and your support for open and well-maintained scientific software.
+We are grateful for their recommendation for publication and their support for open and well-maintained scientific software.